We aim to reinforce the linkages among news media, educators and the young through recognition, action and resources in ways that reinforce democracy.

 THE PRIZE

-The Global Youth & News Media Prize, founded in 2018, honors organizations that innovate as they strengthen engagement between news media and young people while reinforcing the role of journalism in society.
+The Global Youth & News Media Prize honors organizations and individuals for outstanding and transferable innovation as they strengthen engagement between news media and young people while reinforcing the role of journalism in society.
 In short, they celebrate news media that serve, support and both attract and learn from young audiences.

 THE INAUGURAL AWARD